kyma-project/cli/docs/gen-docs/kyma_alpha_sign_module.md

 ### Detailed description

 This command signs all module resources recursively based on an unsigned component descriptor hosted in an OCI registry with the provided private key.
-The output (component-descriptor.yaml), is then saved in the descriptor path (./mod as a default) as a signed component descriptor.
-If signed-registry are provided, it will push the signed component descriptor.
+Then, the output (component-descriptor.yaml) is saved in the descriptor path (default: ./mod) as a signed component descriptor.
+If signed-registry are provided, the command pushes the signed component descriptor.

 ```bash